You likely heard something good about carbon fiber insoles and decided to investigate.

 - Medium Arches – medium arches are the average human foot type.
 If you suffer from foot pain with a medium arch, you likely overpronate or have a foot problem.
 In these instances, you will want a mild heel lift, adaptable arches that have a mild or neutral contour, as well as a rim to the heel to help control for pronation.

-The Best Characteristics of Carbon Fiber Shoe Inserts
+Characteristics of a Good Carbon Fiber Shoe Inserts

 Some of the best features of orthotics shoe insoles have been listed below to help you assess which insoles are a step above the rest!